docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ### Sensitive Data

 By now, the mailserver starts, but does not really work for long (or at all), because we're lacking certificates.
 You will need to choose yourself, which approach you'd want to go with.
-The [TLS] section provides you with an overview.
+The [TLS][docs-tls] section provides you with an overview.

 !!! attention "Sensitive Data"